-404 CATASTROPHIC SICK LEAVE DONATION POLICY
+403 CATASTROPHIC SICK LEAVE DONATION POLICY

 This program provides an opportunity for employees to donate some of their accrued sick or PTO days to assist a fellow employee affected by a catastrophic illness or injury.
 Voluntary donation of leave time is used by employees who have exhausted their leave balances and have a serious, long-term catastrophic (at least 20 consecutive workdays) illness or injury affecting himself or herself or an eligible family member.
-Employees may utilize this benefit no more than two times within a five year period.